toji/toji.dev/webgpu-gltf-case-study/index.md

 Finally, some hand editing of meshes can be great for performance.
 For example, the "sponza" scene used throughout these samples actually isn't the one from the Khronos samples repository!
 It's an [optimized version](https://github.com/toji/sponza-optimized) of the mesh that I edited by hand in Blender in order to make better use of instancing (which also happened to make it a smaller download.)
 This was time consuming, but if you happen to be working with an artist who's creating models for your project some communication about which techniques work best for rendering efficiency up front can go a long way.
 (In "sponza" this mostly came down to the difference in using linked duplicates instead of full mesh copies for repeated elements.)

 Of course, not everyone has the luxury of being able to preprocess their assets before they're loaded.
-Some usecases, such as the [&lt;model-viewer&gt;](https://modelviewer.dev/) web component, need to be able to load pretty much any assets that they're given from any source.
+Some use cases, such as the [&lt;model-viewer&gt;](https://modelviewer.dev/) web component, need to be able to load pretty much any assets that they're given from any source.
 Fortunately, while some models may be less ideal than others, the patterns we've gone through in this document should work well in almost any situation.

 ## That's a wrap!